elastic/elastic-package/README.md

 Built packages can also be published to the `package-storage` repository.

+### `elastic-package check`

 _Context: package_

-### `elastic-package check`

 Use this command to run the `format`, `lint`, and `build` commands all at once, in that order.

+### `elastic-package format`

 _Context: package_

-### `elastic-package format`

 Use this command to format the contents of a package.

+### `elastic-package lint`

 _Context: package_

-### `elastic-package lint`

 Use this command to validate the contents of a package using the [package specification](https://github.com/elastic/package-spec).

-_Context: package_

 ### `elastic-package promote`

+_Context: global_

 Use this command to promote packages from one stage of the Package Registry to another.

 :warning: This command is intended primarily for use by administrators.

-_Context: global_

 #### GitHub authorization